 Focus On Individuals

-- Focus on individual mission moments.
+- Sharing individual cases or mission moments.

 Thanksgiving is approaching, and I am thankful to have attended Philanthropy Day Long Island.
 This is only a small taste of what I learned, so feel free to post questions and comments.